Admissions

 http://gsas.yale.edu/admission

-Application for admission to any of the Graduate School’s programs should begin in the summer or fall of the academic year prior to the one in which the applicant proposes to matriculate.
+Application for admission to any of the graduate school’s programs should begin in the summer or fall of the academic year prior to the one in which the applicant seeks to matriculate.
 Application can be made to only one department, program, or combined program.
-The Graduate School utilizes an online application.
+The graduate school utilizes an online application.
 Access to this application as well as application procedures, guidelines, requirements, fees, deadline dates, and all other information that an applicant will need are available at the website listed above.

-Holders of American Ph.D. or Sc.D. degrees, or their international equivalents, are not eligible for admission to the Graduate School in the field in which they have already earned a degree.
+Holders of American Ph.D. or Sc.D. degrees, or their international equivalents, are not eligible for admission to the graduate school in the field in which they have already earned their degree.
 They may, however, apply in other fields and are also eligible to apply for admission to the Division of Special Registration as Visiting Students for nondegree study.
 (See Nondegree Study under Programs of Study for more information, or visit the website listed above.)
-With the approval of the appropriate associate dean, holders of master’s degrees are eligible for admission to a terminal master’s degree program in the same field at the Graduate School provided that there is significant curricular distinction between the previous and proposed programs of study.
+With the approval of the appropriate associate dean, holders of master’s degrees are eligible for admission to a terminal master’s degree program in the same field at the graduate school provided that there is significant curricular distinction between the previous and proposed programs of study.

 Applicants whose native language is not English must present evidence of proficiency in English by satisfactorily completing the Test of English as a Foreign Language (TOEFL), which is administered by ETS, or the International English Language Testing System (IELTS).
 Applicants who have received or will receive an undergraduate degree from a college or university where English is the primary language of instruction are exempt from the English Language Test requirement and are not required to submit the TOEFL or IELTS.
 Applicants must have studied in residence at the undergraduate institution for at least three years to qualify.
 The TOEFL or IELTS, if required, should be taken as early as possible to ensure that official scores are released and received no later than the stated deadline of the program for which the student is applying.